College of St. Joseph: West Campus

-In 2008 the college purchased the 27 acre Clementwood estate from the Sisters of St. Joseph, consisting of the Clementwood Mansion, Bucci Hall/the Carriage House, Avilia Hall and St. Francis Hall.
+In 2008, the college purchased the 27 acre Clementwood estate from the Sisters of St. Joseph, consisting of the Clementwood Mansion, Bucci Hall/the Carriage House, Avilia Hall, and St. Francis Hall.
 Clementwood Mansion, built in 1863 by Charles Clement as a private home and later used by the Sisters of St. Joseph as their novitiate, was remodeled over the course of two years, and in spring 2010, the president's office, academic dean's office, and development and alumni relations office moved into Clementwood.

 Demographics

 In fall 2015, the undergraduate population consisted of 53% men and 47% women.
 Total enrollment was 327 students.
 78% were undergraduates and 22% were graduate students.
 The racial composition was 64% white, 24% black, and 12% Hispanic.

 Athletics

-The St. Joseph (Vt.) athletic teams were called the Fighting Saints.
+CSJ athletic teams were called the Fighting Saints.
 The college was a member of the Division II ranks of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference from 2011–12 to 2018–19.
 The Fighting Saints competed in the Sunrise Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2002–03 to 2010–11.

-St. Joseph (Vt.) competed in nine intercollegiate varsity sports: Men's sports included baseball, basketball, golf and soccer; while women's sports included basketball, soccer, softball and volleyball; and co-ed sports included eSports.
+CSJ competed in nine intercollegiate varsity sports: Men's sports included baseball, basketball, golf and soccer; while women's sports included basketball, soccer, softball, and volleyball; and co-ed sports included eSports.